dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ### Read up more on the Vector3 class

 When using the look at method one option is to give and x, y, and z position as a set of three arguments in the form of javaScript number values.
 However the other option is to give just one argument that is an instance of the [Vector3 class which it worth checking out in detail if you have not done so yet](/2018/04/15/threejs-vector3/).
 There are a great deal of very useful methods for working with a 3D form of a vector in space that make quick work of various tasks that have to do with adjusting direction and vector unit length.
 I will be making use of many of these in this post, but there is a lot of ground to cover to do the class justice that I will not be doing here.

+### There is also the Euler and Quaternion classes for setting rotation

+For the most part the look at method is very easy to use, and also it will work without problems.
+However for some situations it will not work the way that you will want it to.
+So then to resolve the problem you might need to work out some custom solution working with a [Euler objects](/2021/04/28/threejs-euler/), or [Quaternion objects](/2023/03/24/threejs-quaternion/).
+The nice thing about Euler objects is that they are easy to work with, but one can also run into problems with them as well.
+Often it would seem that a problem with rotations might be best solved with Quaternion  objects then.
+They are a little hard to get started with for sure, but they are still only so hard to understand and once you have it changes are it will solve your problem.

 ### Source code is up on Github